Nanakshahi calendar: History

 The revised Nanakshahi calendar was designed by Pal Singh Purewal to replace the Bikrami calendar.
 The epoch of this calendar is the birth of the first Sikh Guru, Nanak Dev in 1469 and the Nanakshahi year commences on 1 Chet.
 New Year's Day falls annually on what is 14 March in the Gregorian Western calendar.
 The start of each month is fixed.
 According to Kapel (2006), the solar accuracy of the Nanakshahi calendar is linked to the Gregorian civil calendar.
 This is because the Nanaskhahi calendar uses the tropical year instead of using the sidereal year which is used in the Bikrami calendar or the old Nanakshahi and Khalsa calendars.

 The amended Nanakshahi calendar was adopted in 1998 and released in 1999 by the Shiromani Gurdwara Prabhandak Committee ("SGPC") to determine the dates for important Sikh events.
 Due to controversy surrounding the amended calendar, it was shortly retracted.
 The calendar was re-released in 2003 by the SGPC with three dates: Guru Nanak Dev Ji's Birth, Holla Mohalla, and Bandi Chhor Divas kept movable as per the old Bikrami system as a compromise.
 The calendar was implemented during the SGPC presidency of Sikh scholar Prof. Kirpal Singh Badungar at Takhat Sri Damdama Sahib in the presence of Sikh leadership.
 The Mool Nanakshahi Calendar recognizes the adoption event, of 1999 CE, in the Sikh history when SGPC released the first calendar with permanently fixed dates in the Tropical Calendar.
 Therefore, the calculations of this calendar do not regress back from 1999 CE into the Bikrami era, and accurately fixes for all time in the future.

+The dates of Sikh celebrations are now calculated by the Nanakshahi calendar, however the observances of Guru Nanak Gurpurab, Vaisakhi, and Bandi Chhor Divas continue to be calculated according to the traditional Bikrami calendar.

+Structure and system

+Nanakshahi and Khalsa

+The Nanakshahi and Khalsa calendars are extremely similar to the traditional Bikrami calendar, with the key difference being the reference epoch.
+The reference epoch for the Nanakshahi calendar is the birth year of Guru Nanak (1469 CE) whilst the one for the Khalsa calendar is the officiailization of the Khalsa order (1699 CE).
+There is a difference between the start of the year between the Nanakshahi and Khalsa calendars, with the start-date for the Nanakshahi calendar being puranmashi (full-moon) of Kattak (which is likely an error, as most scholars agree that Guru Nanak was born actually in the month of Baisakh rather than Kattak), meanwhile the Khalsa year starts on the first day of the month of Baisakh.
+The Nanakshahi calendar is abbreviated as N.S., whilst the Khalsa calendar can be abbreviated as K.E.
+The Mool Nanakshahi calendar is abbreviated as M.N.S.C. or M.S.N.